 SCIENCE OLYMPIAD helps 9th-12th graders become experts on a particular topic; design, build and test a device or develop an experiment.
 Students begin “training” in January for regional competition in March.
 Sponsor: Kelly Kietzerow & Jarret Andree

 STUDENT SENATE develops student leadership skills while providing a voice for students and sounding board for change and improvements in the school.
 Student Senate officers, representatives from each class, and class officers plan and implement a variety of events throughout the year.
-Sponsor: Amanda Nowak
+Sponsor: Amanda Wallace

 UNDERCOVER BOOKS is a book club for students interested in reading the latest in recently published novels.
 The group meets monthly in a social setting and discusses each book in great detail.
 Sponsor: Bryan Arbut

 WORLD LANGUAGES CLUB is one of our more popular student organizations.
 Membership is open to any 9th-12th grader interested in learning about French, Spanish or ancient Latin cultures.
 The club participates in Mardi Gras celebrations, annual international dinners, as well as Junior Classical League events around the state and country.
-French Sponsor: Colleen Elkins, Latin Sponsor: Spanish Sponsor: Will McComber
+French Sponsor: Colleen Elkins, Spanish Sponsor: Will McComber

 YEARBOOK is a full-year workshop class for students in grades 10, 11 and 12.
 Students accepted into the class apply their writing, photography, sales, layout and design, and management skills to publish the Mazenblue yearbook.
 To order a yearbook click here.
 Sponsor: Joyce Hunter